-Check out this graphic to understand Weld, Attach, Slice, Flatten, and contour
+Check out this graphic to understand Weld, Attach, Slice, Flatten, and Contour.

 Attach – Detach

-When I selected both shapes and tapped on Slice, you can see that the original file got all cut up.
-To show you what the final product was, I copied and pasted the Slice result and then separated all of the pieces that resulted from slicing.
+When I selected both shapes and tapped on “Slice,” you can see that the original file got all cut up; to show you the outcome, I copied and pasted the “Slice Result” and then separated all the pieces.

 Flatten – Unflatten

-When you are done with your design, select the layers you want to print together as a whole, and then tap on flatten.
+When you are done with your design, select the layers you want to print together as a whole, and then tap on “Flatten.”